 Frequently Asked Questions

-- What year do I need to be entering in 2014 to participate in RISE?
+- What year do I need to be entering in fall 2015 to participate in RISE?

 - Is this a commuter or residential program?